 The University takes its responsibility for confidentiality very seriously.
 Within the Office of Human Resources, disability records are maintained in Employee Benefits and are not included with personnel files.

 When you apply for disability benefits, the medical information that you and your health care provider submit may be shared with other pertinent parties.
-By signing the Authorization to Obtain Information form from Cigna, you are consenting to this release of information.
+By signing the Authorization to Collect and Disclose Information form from Unum, you are consenting to this release of information.

 While the principal features of the Academic Disability Program are described here, these descriptions are subject to all of the terms and conditions of the group disability policies and University policy governing sick and disability leaves.